gautham990/project-jenkins/README.md

 * Go to new node addition page of jenkins, select launch method as "agents via ssh"
 * Add credentials of newly created slave user with private key.
 * Select the key verification stratergy as "Known host file verification stratergy".

+// Postgresql server installation for Sonarqube //
+* Install Postgresql in an EC2 instance.
+* From postgres user, run following commands using psql CREATE USER sonar WITH PASSWORD 'sonar' ;
+  ALTER USER sonar WITH SUPERUSER
+  CREATE DATABASE sonar;
+  GRANT ALL PRIVILEGES ON DATABASE sonar TO sonar;
+* Modify pg_hba.conf file to change "peer" to "trust" to allow connection from localhost and restart the service.

+// Sonarqube installation //
+* In the same Postgresql instance, install openjdk-11.
+* Extract Sonarqube package in /opt, change the ownership to a new dedicated user.
+* Edit /opt/sonarqube/conf/sonar.properties to add below properties. sonar.jdbc.username=sonar
+  sonar.jdbc.password=sonar
+  sonar.jdbc.url=jdbc:postgresql://localhost/sonar
+  sonar.path.data=/var/sonarqube/data
+  sonar.path.temp=/var/sonarqube/temp
+* Make changes in the limits and sysctl files as required in the documentation.

+// Sonarqube integration with Jenkins //
+* Install Sonarqube scanner plugin.
+* Generate a token in Sonarqube and add it to Jenkins credentials.
+* In Jenkins "Configure system", add Sonarqube server details.
+* In Sonarqube server, generate a webhook for Jenkins so that SQ informs Jenkins when analysis is finished.